oxguy3/schiff.io/_posts/2017-07-21-reverse-engineering-humble-bundle-api.md

 }
 {% endhighlight %}

-This simply spits out the reCAPTCHA response in the console (I didn't bother printing the challenge because, as you can see in the original JavaScript, it's always an empty string).
+This simply prints out the reCAPTCHA response in the console (I didn't bother printing the challenge because, as you can see in the original JavaScript, it's always an empty string).
 Now, if we solve the captcha and click Submit, we see this in the console: